 Finn Valley College offers many different learning programmes to cater for the varied learning needs of our students.
-As well as the traditional Junior Certificate, Leaving Certificate and Leaving Certificate Applied programmes, the school also offers the Junior Certificate Schools Programme and the Schools Completion Programme.
+As well as the new Junior Cycle, Leaving Certificate and Leaving Certificate Applied programmes, the school also offers the Junior Certificate Schools Programme and the Level 2 Learning Programme.

 Our students begin Junior Cycle in year one with an intensive eight week induction module.
-Finn Valley College offers a broad range of learning experiences through the following subjects approved for junior cycle students: Irish, English, Mathematics, Geography, CSPE (Civic, Social and Political Education), French, Spanish, Science, Home Economics, Art / Craft / Design, Materials Technology (Wood), Metalwork, Technical Graphics, Business Studies, SPHE (Social, Personal and Health Education), Religious Education, Physical Education and Computer Studies (ICT).
+Finn Valley College offers a broad range of learning experiences through the following subjects approved for junior cycle students: Irish, English, Mathematics, History, CSPE (Civic, Social and Political Education), Spanish, Science, Home Economics, Visual Art, Materials Technology (Wood), Metalwork, Technical Graphics, Business Studies, SPHE (Social, Personal and Health Education), Religious Education, Physical Education and Computer Studies (ICT).
+Students also study 2 short courses.

 We set out to enable students to discover where their talents, gifts and aptitudes lie during their first few months at secondary school before making their subject choices for the Junior Certificate.
 In Second and Third Years, our students take nine examination subjects, as well as four non-examination subjects (Religion, ICT, PE & SPHE).